With the recent rise of Roam Research, the idea of bi-directional linking is having a bit of a moment.

 Since it's all contained within a single-author site, our Spammish-Troll-risk factor is at a comfortable zero.

+That's all very cool, but how are you supposed to build bi-directionals into your own site?
 Thankfully, setting up your own public gardening bi-directional Memex doesn't involve Xanadu.

 Jared Pereira has been running a wonderful series of personal website tours this year.
 The guest list features many of my favourite Digital Gardeners and indie web creators such as Tom…